idorf79/2526-MyRobot/prototypes/esp32/i2c_oled/README.md

 * An SSD1306 OLED LCD, with I2C interface
 * An USB cable for power supply and programming

+For this prototype a Wemos ESP32 development board was used.
+The pins for I2C are hardcoded (SCL = 4 , SDA = 5)

 ### Hardware Connection

 The connection between ESP Board and the LCD is as follows: